What is a wood fire?

 Both the firebox and heat riser are insulated heavily, with particular emphasis on insulation of the heat riser (where the temperatures can be the greatest).
 This enables the whole to more quickly reach optimum operating temperature and enhances the combustion of the woodgas/oxygen mixture which is of course the basis of heater efficiency.

-It is important to realise that the shapes and dimensions of the combustion unit are quite critical, variations from these are effectively untested (your variation may have hit upon a winner, but without testing no-one will ever know).
-The 'tightness' of these dimensions and ratios is quite logical, they are responsible for what's going on in there.
+It is important to realise that the shapes and dimensions of the combustion unit are quite critical.
+Variations from these are effectively untested.
+Your proposed variation may have hit upon a winner, but without testing no-one will ever know).
+The specific values of 'tightness' of these ratios of design dimensions and ratios is quite logical, they are responsible for what's going on in there.

 To achieve the goals of this heater (smoke free highly efficient combustion that can be followed and built by others) it is important that the developed and tested dimensions are followed quite closely.